hyz-courses/CISC3014-IR-and-WebSearch-Project/README.md

     if self.custom_settings['SAVE_DATA']:
         __save_data__.save_data_to_excel(data)
 ```

-&emsp; The excel file is ``movie_data.xls``:
+&emsp; The excel file is `movie_data.xls`:
 ![Image](/screenshots/movie_data.png)

-## 3. Second Crawler ```__get_movie_detail__.py```
+## 3. <a name='SecondCrawler__get_movie_detail__.py'></a>3.
+Second Crawler `__get_movie_detail__.py`

 &emsp; Having the url list, we have the second crawler to crawl movie contents of each movie.
 One movie, with one url, which leads to one movie content, i.e., plots.
 We wrote a special function to read excel file and form an array of movie urls.
-These urls are encapsulated into a url array that's ' used as the ``start_urls`` attribute of the second crawler.
+These urls are encapsulated into a url array that's ' used as the `start_urls` attribute of the second crawler.

 ```python
 def get_movie_url():